ntk148v/ntk148v.github.io/content/posts/getting-started-tiling-wm-part-1-i3.md

 draft: false
 ---

-{{< quote info >}}
-**Disclaimer**
+> **Disclaimer**
+>

-I love customizing desktop.
+> I love customizing desktop.
 I make changes in my desktop everyday, make it look eye candy.
 My colleagues ask me how to make their desktop look like mine.
 But there are many steps and things to learn and follow, I know because I've gone throught it.
 Therefore I decide to write this getting-started guide to give people a shortest path to Fancy world.
-{{< /quote >}}

 ## Overview Window Manager